-Of a truth I know that it is so: but how can man be just with God?

-If he be pleased to contend with him, he cannot answer him one of a thousand.

-He is wise in heart, and mighty in strength: who hath hardened himself against him, and prospered?

-Which removeth the mountains, and they know it not, when he overturneth them in his anger.

-Which shaketh the earth out of her place, and the pillars thereof tremble.

-Which commandeth the sun, and it riseth not; and sealeth up the stars.

-Which alone stretcheth out the heavens, and treadeth upon the waves of the sea.

-Which maketh the Bear, Orion, and the Pleiades, and the chambers of the south.

-Which doeth great things past finding out; yea, marvelous things without number.

-Lo, he goeth by me, and I see him not: he passeth on also, but I perceive him not.

-Behold, he seizeth the prey, who can hinder him? who will say unto him, What doest thou?

-God will not withdraw his anger; the helpers of Rahab do stoop under him.

-How much less shall I answer him, and choose out my words to reason with him?

-Whom, though I were righteous, yet would I not answer; I would make supplication to mine adversary.

-If I had called, and he had answered me; yet would I not believe that he hearkened unto my voice.

-For he breaketh me with a tempest, and multiplieth my wounds without cause.

-He will not suffer me to take my breath, but filleth me with bitterness.

-If we speak of the strength of the mighty, lo, he is there! and if of judgment, who will appoint me a time?

-Though I be righteous, mine own mouth shall condemn me: though I be perfect, it shall prove me perverse.

-I am perfect; I regard not myself; I despise my life.

-It is all one; therefore I say, He destroyeth the perfect and the wicked.

-If the scourge slay suddenly, he will mock at

-the trial of the innocent.

-The earth is given into the hand of the wicked: he covereth the faces of the judges thereof; if it be not he, who then is it?

-Now my days are swifter than a post: they flee away, they see no good.

-They are passed away as the swift ships: as the eagle that swoopeth on the prey.

-If I say, I will forget my complaint, I will put off my sad countenance, and be of good cheer:

-I am afraid of all my sorrows, I know that thou wilt not hold me innocent.

-I shall be condemned; why then do I labour in vain?

-If I wash myself with snow water, and make my hands never so clean;

-Yet wilt thou plunge me in the ditch, and mine own clothes shall abhor me.

-For he is not a man, as I am, that I should answer him, that we should come together in judgment.

-There is no daysman betwixt us, that might lay his hand upon us both.

-Let him take his rod away from me, and let not his terror make me afraid:

-Then would I speak, and not fear him; for I am not so in myself.
+- Then Job answered and said,

+Of a truth I know that it is so:

+But how can man be just with God?

+If he be pleased to contend with him,

+He cannot answer him one of a thousand.

+He is wise in heart, and mighty in strength:

+Who hath hardened himself against him, and prospered?-

+- Him that removeth the mountains, and they know it not,

+When he overturneth them in his anger;

+That shaketh the earth out of its place,

+And the pillars thereof tremble;

+That commandeth the sun, and it riseth not, And sealeth up the stars;

+That alone stretcheth out the heavens, And treadeth upon the waves of the sea;

+That maketh the Bear, Orion, and the Pleiades, And the chambers of the south;

+That doeth great things past finding out, Yea, marvelous things without number.

+Lo, he goeth by me, and I see him not: He passeth on also, but I perceive him not.

+12 Behold, he seizeth the prey, who can hinder him?

+Who will say unto him, What doest thou?

+13 God will not withdraw his anger; The helpers of Rahab do stoop under him.

+14 How much less shall I answer him,

+And choose out my words to reason with him?

+15 Whom, though I were righteous, yet would I not answer;

+I would make supplication to my judge.

+16 If I had called, and he had answered me,

+Yet would I not believe that he hearkened unto my voice.

+For he breaketh me with a tempest, And multiplieth my wounds without cause.

+He will not suffer me to take my breath, But filleth me with bitterness.

+If we speak of strength, lo, he is mighty!

+And if of justice, Who, saith he, will summon me?

+Though I be righteous, mine own mouth shall condemn me:

+Though I be perfect, it shall prove me perverse.

+I am perfect; I regard not myself;

+I despise my life.

+It is all one; therefore I say,

+He destroyeth the perfect and the wicked.

+If the scourge slay suddenly,

+He will mock at the trial of the innocent.

+The earth is given into the hand of the wicked;

+He covereth the faces of the judges thereof:

+If it be not he, who then is it?

+Now my days are swifter than a post: They flee away, they see no good.
+They are passed away as the swift ships; As the eagle that swoopeth on the prey.
+If I say, I will forget my complaint, I will put off my sad countenance, and be of good cheer; I am afraid of all my sorrows, I know that thou wilt not hold me innocent.
+I shall be condemned; Why then do I labor in vain?
+If I wash myself with snow water, And make my hands never so clean; 31 Yet wilt thou plunge me in the ditch, And mine own clothes shall abhor me.
+32 For he is not a man, as I am, that I should answer him, That we should come together in judgment.
+33 There is no umpire betwixt us, That might lay his hand upon us both.
+Let him take his rod away from me, And let not his terror make me afraid:

+Then would I speak, and not fear him;

+For I am not so in myself.